Staff and Board

-Jessica joins CMHO from the adult community mental health and addiction sector, where she led advocacy work that contributed to mental health and addiction being a top election issue for all political parties.
-She is passionate about building relationships and bringing government and direct service providers together to advance policy, and has over five years experience working in healthcare communications and government relations at membership associations, including at Addictions and Mental Health Ontario and the Neighbourhood Pharmacy Association of Canada.
+Jessica joins CMHO from the adult community mental health and addiction sector, where she led advocacy work that contributed to mental health and addiction being a top election issue in 2018 for all political parties.
+She is passionate about building relationships and bringing government and direct service providers together to advance policy, and has ten years experience working in healthcare communications and government relations at membership associations, including at Addictions and Mental Health Ontario and the Neighbourhood Pharmacy Association of Canada.
 Having supported two MPPs (Christine Elliott and Mitzie Hunter) through the Ontario Legislature Internship Programme (OLIP), Jessica brings a strong understanding of political and legislative processes to the child and youth mental health sector.

 Kerry has worked in government for more than 15 years with almost 10 years in policy development and implementation at the provincial level.
 As an experienced Senior Policy Advisor with the Government of Ontario, she has led progressive social policy priorities in early years and child care, education and women’s issues.
 A skillful collaborator, Kerry has been involved in long term planning and has engaged across sectors and communities to provide strategic advice about complex policy objectives.
 She is a community Guider with Girl Guides of Canada and a Patient Family Advisor with North York General Hospital.
 She has a BA in Psychology and has also expanded her professional learning in non-profit and voluntary sector management.